predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 - From your chosen model, view the model-specific information and download the provided data template .csv.
 - Using the template, ensure that your data set uses the same atlas parcellation as the model and make sure the column names of your data match the template.
 - Split your data into an adaptation and test set according to your preferred ratio (for example, 50/50).
 Adaptation data is used for adjusting the model to the new data collection site, while test data is to evaluate it.
-The split is a trade-off between higher quality of the model (more adaptation data) and a better estimate of model quality (more test data).
+The split is a trade-off between higher quality of the model (more adaptation data) and a better estimate of model quality as well as more subjects to get results from (more test data).
 The best split will also take into account balanced sex, age and other covariates as well as possible between adaptation and test data.

 - Upload your test and adaptation data in the right boxes.